luzianscherrer/defichain-compound/README.md

 `defichain-compound` is a CLI daemon that is running in parallel with `defid` of the [DeFiChain desktop wallet](https://github.com/DeFiCh/app) or [masternode](https://github.com/DeFiCh/ain).
 Its purpose is to execute automatic compounding actions based on a configuration file.

+This project has been approved by the community as [CFP-2211-01](https://github.com/DeFiCh/dfips/issues/220).
+Thank you all for your support! 🎉

 ## Installation

 ```